-With a work-from-anywhere business model, you eliminate much of the overhead of traditional brick-and-mortar store, When you create procedures and automations to drive your business, you'll be able to leverage your time by hiring outside help or buying new tools that will help to grow your business.
+With a work-from-anywhere business model, you eliminate much of the overhead of traditional brick-and-mortar store, When you create procedures and automation to drive your business, you’ll be able to leverage your time by hiring outside help or buying new tools that will help to grow your business.

-Every business, whether it be service oriented or a product fulfillment, needs an online hub.
+Every business, whether it be service-oriented or product fulfillment, needs an online hub.
 An online business lets you tap into a global customer base.
-Some of the benefits of an online business include, little overhead, ability to work anywhere, ability to set your own schedule, and unlimited earning potential.
+Some of the benefits of an online business include little overhead, ability to work anywhere, ability to set your own schedule, and unlimited earning potential.